adjust/dev-docs/docs/web/configuration/external-device-id.md

 # Set external device identifiers

 :::{versionadded} v5.1.0
 An external device identifier is a custom value that you can assign to a device or user.
-They help you recognize users across sessions and platforms.
+They help you recognize users across {term}`sessions <session>` and platforms.
 They can also help you deduplicate installs by user so that a user isn't counted as duplicate new installs.
 Contact your Adjust representative to get started with external device IDs.
 :::

 You can use an external device ID as a custom identifier for a device.
 This helps you keep continuity with your other systems.